 3. Targeted Learning

-This funding stream is also community learning however In order to count as ‘Targeted Learning’ learners must fall into one of the ten targeted groups and provision must address the core delivery priorities set out in the Targeted Provision document.
-It is available to help people gain a new skill, reconnect with learning, learn how to support their children better, or prepare for progression to more formal courses/employment.
+This is Community Learning however in order to count as ‘Targeted Learning’ learners must fall into one of the ten targeted groups and provision must address the core delivery priorities set out in the Targeted Provision Criteria document (see link below).

 NB: For both LOT 2 Community learning and LOT 3 Targeted learning providers MUST have their own charges and fees policy.
 For more information please see our fees and charges policy here